 If you are considering living on Ambergris Caye Island, be prepared to take one-stop shopping mostly off your lifestyle abilities list 😀 Also, keep in mind that even the simplest tasks can leave you shaking your head in disbelief at what unfolds during the process.
 It’s best to welcome those moments with a side of laughter.

-The first solution that came to mind was to check a local store See What that makes nice – well crafted covers for beach chairs.
-I knew they could make something decent.
-I called them up Monday and yes she could do something in time but it would cost us $200.
-Now I know they use good foam and special sun resistant fabric and so it would last long, but that price was more than we wanted to spend.
+We measured the size we needed for our cot.
+30 across x 71 inches long.
+The first solution that came to mind was to check a local store Sew What.
+They do custom well-crafted work and I knew they could make something decent.
+I called owner Kate up Monday and yes she could do something in time but it would cost us $200.
+They use high-quality foam and special sun-resistant fabric and so it would likely last longer than the cot, but the price was more than we wanted to spend.

-Onto Castillo’s Hardware I go.
-They had 3 inch foam there and were willing to cut it for me.
-The guy helping me gets a ladder climbs up to top of racking to get my foam.
+Onto Castillo’s Hardware, I go.
+They had 3-inch foam there and were willing to cut it for me.
+The guy helping me gets a ladder climbs up to the top of racking to get my foam.
 He puts it on the floor right in the front area of the store and measures it nicely then he proceeds to start cutting it with his pocketknife.

 The first part cut off to make the length right was ok but a bit choppy.
 Then he proceeded to measure the width and start cutting.
-A few guys came around offering suggestions and a smaller exacto knife which did not work.
-So back to the pocket knife and someone else started cutting (hacking) it.
+A few guys came around offering suggestions and a smaller Exacto knife which did not work.
+So back to the pocket knife with a different one hacking at it.

-They seemed to feel bad about it (or were trying to avoid trouble) and offered to take it home for me in their truck.
+Another guy that worked there came along and told them they should have been using a big-size Exacto knife.
+They seemed to feel minorly bad about it and were likely trying to avoid trouble.
+I was quickly offered home delivery in their truck.
 The original guy who was helping me rushed it out the door before I had even paid for it.